chromaui/learnstorybook.com/content/intro-to-storybook/react/en/using-addons.md

     ...Default.args.task,
     title: longTitleString,
   },
-  inputStyle: 'ellipsis',
 };
 ```

+With this new story, we can reproduce this edge case with ease whenever we want to work on it:

 <video autoPlay muted playsInline loop>
   <source
-    src="/intro-to-storybook/using-addons-example-complete.mp4"
+    src="/intro-to-storybook/task-stories-long-title.mp4"
     type="video/mp4"
   />
 </video>

-With this new story, we can now reduce the amount of edge cases that could have easily be forgotten.

-Now your team members will thank you.
+If we are using [visual regression testing](/react/en/test/), we will also be informed if we ever break our ellipsizing solution.
+Such obscure edge-cases are always liable to be forgotten!

 ### Merge Changes